We have a long tradition at Singing Rooster of celebrating holidays by presenting interesting and perhaps unknown facts about special days.

 Since birds lay eggs and rabbits give birth to large litters in early spring, they became symbols of the Vernal Equinox (around March 20th).
 Easter Bunnies are likely derived from the pagan festival of Eostre, a northern goddess whose symbol was a rabbit or hare and welcomed in Spring.

 Exchanging painted eggs started in ancient civilizations (e.g. Egyptians and Persians) and were symbols of fertility and new life.
 Makes sense that Easter baskets resemble nests!
-In bygone traditions, girls and boys woke Easter morning and built nests out of sticks and leaves so the Easter Bunny would leave behind eggs.
+In bygone traditions, girls and boys woke Easter morning to build nests out of sticks and leaves so the Easter Bunny would leave behind eggs.
 Today’s kids are smarter & know rabbits don’t lay eggs.

 Learn more about the History of Easter.